OSHP Troopers begin wearing body cameras

-“This is not new for us as far as the transparency, we’ve always been about developing a repour and a community and public trust,” said Colonel Richard Fambro, Ohio State Highway Patrol.
+“This is not new for us as far as the transparency, we’ve always been about developing a rapport and a community and public trust,” said Colonel Richard Fambro, Ohio State Highway Patrol.

 The initiative is beginning in Columbus but the plan is to complete the rollout by May of 2022.
 The 15-million-dollar project will produce a total of 1,550 body cameras and 1,221 in-car systems.
 That funding will be spent over the course of five years.
 The cameras will automatically be activated when lights and sirens are turned on.